-Since April 2015, I've been collaborating with the University of Padova as research scientific manager (PE domain), mostly in connection with Horizon 2020 calls.
+Since April 2015, I've been collaborating with the University of Padova as research advisor (PE domain), mostly in connection with Horizon 2020 calls.
 More specifically, I'm an ERC specialist.

 Previously, I've held several post-doctoral fixed-term research positions in mathematical logic, at the Universities of Padova, Verona, and Birmingham (UK).
 Here is my CV.

 This page is about my research activity in mathematical logic.